 This study programme is specifically designed to support students who will need to complete GCSE resits in both English and Maths.
-Emphasis is placed on skills development at this level and so a supportive programme of maths and English is compulsory within the course and will make up the bulk hours of study during the year.
+The College Certificate places emphasis on skills development at this level and so a supportive programme of maths and English is compulsory within the course and will make up the bulk hours of study during the year.

 Students on this course are expected to engage in supporting a range of community and regional events.
 This will mean that weekends will often be part of the academic timetable in order to fulfil work experience placements.